A Comprehensive Guide to Gluten Free Albuquerque

 Poki Poki Cevicheria: This locally owned Asian-Latin restaurant responded to emails saying there are multiple allergen friendly gluten free options, as well as other allergen options (shellfish, soy etc) that can be accommodated if not naturally allergen free.
 I know the chips use a shared fryer.
 Someone who worked there reached out and does not recommend for celiacs due to reportedly no allergy training or protocols and shared cooking spaces.
 I thought about removing this completely from the list but decided to keep it for non-allergy/celiac people.

-Range Cafe: This is a local chain with a few great gluten free options.
+Range Cafe: This is a local chain that isn’t that plentiful with options but possible if you must.
 There are some cross contamination issues, including the potatoes which makes breakfast dishes sort of disappointing but I have been able to sub calabacitas which is a New Mexican classic.
 Also, their red and green chile is gluten free which is key.
+They have a gluten free bun for burgers.
+Since they changed their menu there are less options.
+I stick with soup for soup season.

 Root 66 Cafe: Items marked gluten free are so, however I wasn’t able to get a response on fryer situation.
 They did say that “We strive out best to not have cross-allergen contact, however, everything is made on shared equipment and it is not a gluten-free certified facility.